 Photo: Agurtxane Concellon

 Multe (on refurbished vessels only)

-Indulge yourself with freshly baked cakes and pastries, including ‘smørbrød’ (sandwiches with generous amounts of fillings), smoothies, yogurt with granola, and a large assortment of local ice cream flavors with homemade toppings.
-Beverages available include premium coffee (espresso, latte, macchiato, Americano), hot chocolate, organic herbal tea and regular tea, soft drinks, and premium juices.
+Indulge yourself with freshly baked cakes and pastries, smørbrød (open sandwiches with generous amounts of topping), smoothies, yoghurt with granola, a large assortment of local ice cream with homemade toppings, premium coffee (espresso, latte, macchiato, americano), hot chocolate, organic herbal tea and regular tea, soft drinks and premium juice.

 We are just as passionate as you are about healthy and sustainable eating, and without sacrificing flavor.
 For vegetarians and vegans, our chefs offer a three-course, plant-based meal that changes every day of your voyage.

 These menus have been crafted by skilled chefs in a way that will entice even the staunchest meat lovers over to the green side!
 Expect gourmet dishes such as borlotti bean stew, vegan pancakes, oven-baked pears, beetroot à la Bourguignon, strawberry sorbet, and vegan chocolate mousse.

 Many of our ingredients are delivered directly to our ship at the ports we visit.
 Organic cheeses, Norwegian bread, vegetables, berries, juices, shellfish, ice cream, and much more come from approximately 40 sustainable suppliers and organic farms along the coast.

 Minimal transport mean fresher ingredients for your dishes, as well as cutting down the energy and emissions involved in transporting and refrigerating these ingredients.
 Local food sourcing is a win for your taste buds and the environment.